✨Why is participant diversity in research important?

 - Voice assistants and bias in speech recognition: Tech giants like Apple, Amazon, and Google have faced backlash due to lack of participant diversity in tech products, particularly for their voice assistants which often struggle with recognizing speech from women and racial minorities.
 According to a study conducted by Stanford University, speech recognition systems were found to misinterpret Black users’ speech up to 20% of the time, compared to a much lower error rate of 2% for White users.

-- Crash test dummies and gender bias in automotive safety: For decades, automotive safety testing predominantly used crash test dummies modeled after the average male body, resulting in higher injury risks for women in real-world accidents.
+This disparity arises because most training datasets were dominated by voices from white, male, native English speakers, which led to significant accuracy gaps when the systems encountered users with different accents, speech patterns, or vocal tones.
+In response, companies are now expanding their training data to include a wider range of voices—covering different accents, genders, and age groups.
+This helps ensure their products are more inclusive and accurate for all users. - Crash test dummies and gender bias in automotive safety: For decades, automotive safety testing predominantly used crash test dummies modeled after the average male body, resulting in higher injury risks for women in real-world accidents.
 A study found that women were 47% more likely to suffer serious injuries in a car crash compared to men.
 This was largely because crash test dummies failed to represent the female anatomy accurately, leading to car designs that didn’t consider women’s safety as effectively.

 In recent years, automakers and regulatory bodies have started using dummies that reflect a wider range of body types, including those of women and children, to ensure more inclusive safety measures.